 Whatever time you and your kids can spend at The Children’s Book Bank will directly benefit another child in our community.
 Sometimes finding things to do around town can be as simple as lending a helping hand.

 Andee Zomerman lives with her husband and two daughters in the Bethany neighborhood of NW Portland.
-She is using this year to focus on volunteering in the community and writes about her experiences on her blog, Nature of a Servant.

 Ready to discover (or re-discover) Portland?
 From the coast to the Gorge, from Clark County to Salem, The Ultimate Guide to Portland Family Fun will allow you to experience the awesomeness this area has to offer!